sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

 We recommend using a code editor like VScode or Sublime text.
 If you don't know which one to chose, take VScode as we can provide most support for this editor.

 !!! note "If working on Windows"
     If you are working on Windows, it is easiest to work with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 With VScode use the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
-Make sure you install the latest versions before you install docker.
+Make sure you install the latest versions before you install Docker.
 In principle, you can also use a native shell like PowerShell, but this might result into some issues with bind mounting directories.

 !!! note "Work in projects"
     We recommend to work in a project folder.
 This will make it easier to find your files and to share them with others.
 You can create a project folder anywhere on your computer.
 For example, you can create a folder `projects` in your home directory and then create a subfolder `container-course` in it.
 You can then open this folder in VScode.